-The Sovereign, Britannia, Lunar and Queen’s Beasts Bullion coins are exempt from UK Capital Gains Tax (CGT) for UK residents only due to being legal tender.
+Our UK bullion coins, including The Sovereign, Britannia, Lunar and Queen’s Beasts, are exempt from UK Capital Gains Tax (CGT) for UK residents only due to being legal tender.

 CGT is tax levied in the UK on the profit made on disposal of assets.
 It differs from Income Tax in that only the gain is taxable.
-The cost of acquiring the asset is deducted from any calculation, as is the annual exemption limit of £11,000.
+The cost of acquiring the asset is deducted from any calculation, as is the annual exemption limit (which for 2018-19 is of £11,700).

 This contrasts with the majority of assets, the profits on the sale of which are liable for CGT.
 These include paintings, antiques, most shares and any property other than someone’s main residence.